TheArchitect2000/zkiot-riscv-qemu-executable/README.md

 #### Step 2: Generate Commitment and New Code

-1. Run the `commitmentGenerator` to create a commitment file and generate the new code:
+1. Run the Commitment Generator: Open your terminal or command prompt and navigate to the directory containing your program.s, commitment_generator.exe, and device_config.json:
    ```bash
    commitmentGenerator program.s deviceConfig.json
    ```